TestGorilla LogoTestGorilla Logo

 4. Why does this role interest you?

 When you’re answering this question, it might be tempting to butter up your potential employer with compliments.
 But overdoing it can make you seem phony or even manipulative to the interviewer.
-Here’s your chance to show that you’ve genuinely researched the job before applying.
+Here’s your chance to show that you’ve genuinely researched the job – and your potential employer – before applying.

 Mention what jumps out at you in the job description, what feels right about the company culture or mission, and why it gets you stoked for the opportunity.
 If you're just starting out, that's cool, too!
 Create a killer response about your eagerness to learn and grow.